List of ThunderCats characters: Mumm-Ra

 Mumm-Ra (voiced by Earl Hammond in the original series, Robin Atkin Downes in the 2011 series, Patrick Seitz in ThunderCats Roar) is the main antagonist of the series, a demon-priest and servant to the Ancient Spirits of Evil who provide him with his powers so he can spread their dark influence throughout Third Earth.

 Mumm-Ra exists in a decayed, mummified form that must return to a stone sarcophagus to replenish his energy.
-He can transform into a stronger form—Mumm-Ra, the Ever-Living—by reciting the incantation "Ancient Spirits of Evil, transform this decayed form... to Mumm-Ra, the Ever-Living!", and has the power of shapeshifting.
+He can transform into a stronger form—Mumm-Ra, the Ever-Living—by reciting the incantation "Ancient Spirits of Evil, transform this decayed form… to Mumm-Ra, the Ever-Living!", and has the power of shapeshifting.
 He cannot truly be killed, as, even if his body is destroyed, he will be restored.

 In some episodes, Mumm-Ra has an even more powerful form, "Mumm-Ra the All-Powerful", in which he absorbs the power of the Ancient Spirits of Evil.
 In another incarnation, he invokes "the Ancient Spirits of the Dream World" to transform into "Mumm-Ra the Dream Master", who can manipulate dreams.

 After the Ancient Spirits of Evil grow disappointed with Mumm-Ra's repeated failures, they demand that he destroys the ThunderCats; after he fails, they trap him within a planar crystal and cast him away from Third Earth.
 When the ThunderCats decide to colonize and rebuild New Thundera, the Ancient Spirits of Evil free Mumm-Ra and rebuild his pyramid there.
-He also possesses the Sphere of Seti, and sought to use its power to free himself from the Spirits' servitude.
-After they learn of his plan, he admits that he cannot survive without the pyramid and surrenders the Sphere of Setti to them.
+He also possesses the Golden Sphere of Setti, and sought to use its power to free himself from the Spirits' servitude.
+After they learn of his plan, he admits that he cannot survive without the pyramid and surrenders the Golden Sphere of Setti to them.